Headlines but a lack of real figures

 It should also be noted that there are also various special types of school.
 In this area there are no school buses except for those which pick up children who have special needs.
 At special needs schools there are also far more private cars than average.
 I don't know if schools like this were included in the KPVV figures.
 There are also other schools which have unusually large catchment areas such as English language "international" schools for families of temporary workers.
 I don't know if these are included in the KPVV figures either, but they would also push the average upwards if they are.

 Note that all the figures above are for primary schools. i.e. children up to the age of 11 or 12.
-There is a much higher rate of cycling to secondary schools than to primary schools and nearly all travel independently.
+There is a much higher rate of cycling to secondary schools than to primary schools.
+Nearly all secondary school aged children travel independently.

 Some schools don't allow some children to cycle